Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 ## `{keymap}` argument

-All keyboards have a `default` keymap.
-Most also have a `via` keymap.
-The latter is already configured to work with [Via](https://usevia.app).
+All keyboards have a `vendor` keymap, which is the one officially supported and shipped with Bastard Keyboards.

 To build *any* keymap with Via support, simply add the following argument to the command line: `-e VIA_ENABLE=yes`, e.g.: